Traditional music and dance

 Classical music

 Somewhere between contemporary classical and research music, we find an absolutely interesting native of Udine: Giancarlo Toniutti.
-A composer of free electroacoustic improvisations and a lover of the analog sound of the synthesizer, his talent has allowed him to collaborate with great names such as Conrad Schnitzler.
+A composer of free electroacoustic improvisations and a lover of the analog sound of the synthesizer, his talent has enabled him to collaborate with great names such as Conrad Schnitzler.